microsoft/vision-evaluation/README.md

 - contains evaluation metric codes used in Microsoft Cognitive Services Computer Vision for tasks such as classification and object detection.
 - defines the contract for metric calculation code in `Evaluator` class, for bringing custom evaluators under the same interface

 This repo isn't trying to re-invent the wheel, but to provide centralized defaults for most metrics across different vision tasks so dev/research teams can compare model performance on the same page.

-## Additional Requirements

-The image caption evaluators requires Jave Runtime Environment (JRE) (Java 1.8.0).
-This is not required for other evaluators.
+As expected, you can find many implementations backed up by well-known sklearn or pycocotools.

 ## Functionalities